 Smoked Beef Ribs on the Traeger Grill are the beefy version of your favorite OWYD rib recipe.
 Tender, full of flavor, and a legit competitor for my favorite rib.

 Smoked Beef Ribs

 Barbecue ribs set the bar in the grilling world.
-Making great ribs cooked low and slow requires an investment, not only in time, but in cost as well.
-So, creating one of the most mouthwatering beef dishes known leaves very little room for mistakes.
-But don’t let that put you off, because truth be told, grilling great ribs is actually very simple!
+Making great ribs cooked low and slow requires an investment, not only in time but in cost as well.

 Do you cook beef ribs bone up or bone down?